For Student Entrepreneurs, founders, institutions, corporates, and public partners

 How can corporates use GMAP?

-Corporates can sponsor cohorts, identify high-signal Student Entrepreneurs, support innovation CSR, test market-entry narratives, or build a pipeline for internships, pilots, venture programs, and ecosystem partnerships.
+Corporates can sponsor cohorts, identify high-signal participants, support innovation CSR, test market-entry narratives, or build a pipeline for internships, pilots, venture programs, and ecosystem partnerships.

 How do government agencies fit?